ahmedaboulroos/Spring-MVC-Security-JSP/README.md

-# Spring Boot REST API Example
+# Spring Security Example with Spring MVC and JSP files
 Spring Security Example of a MVC application.

 > Difficulty Level